pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/webex_team_alert_message.md

 ## Learn more about Webex Team Cards

-Go to this link [ under construction ] if you want more information about how to work with Webex Team Cards.
+Go to this link [ buttons-and-cards ](https://developer.webex.com/docs/buttons-and-cards) if you want more information about how to work with Webex Team Cards.